lgreco/DataStructures/LabSessions/The CTA/src/readme.md

 * Does the method require any parameters?
 If yes, what are they?
 * Where will the method reside (which class)?

-### What to expect next

-These are good topics to explore  but are not required for today's lab session.

-* Implement a `toString` method for class `CTATrainRoute`.
-* Discuss how to fix the `contains` deficiency in the arraylist with all the stations.
-Since the list includes `CTAStation` objects, we cannot simply invoke a `contains(String stationName)` on it, to find if a station exists or not before adding a new one.
-For starters, what *is* the deficiency?
-(Challenging topic; associative arrays?).
-* Estimate travel time between stations along a `CTATrainRoute` based on a given average speed for a train (`int averageSpeed`) and the Great Circle distance between the stations.
-Is there a way to make these travel times part of the CTATrainRoute object?
-How?

 ## Lab work 28 OCT 2021